 Did you know that 16% of men and women in the United States have a specific genetic trait in their DNA that makes them more prone to mold allergies than those without it?
 Consider the fact that you could very well be one of these individuals who carry this trait.

 To find out, your doctor can give you a special allergy test.
 Note that there are two different types of mold allergies that require two different types of tests: skin and blood tests.

-The Skin Test, is based on the body’s immediate reaction to mold based on either a prick of the skin or a patch placed on the skin and is the bodies response to the mold allergens.
+The Skin Test, is based on the body’s immediate reaction to mold.
+This is based on either a prick of the skin or a patch placed on the skin and your immune system’s local skin response to the mold allergens.
 If you have a mold allergy, the mold binds with skin antibodies and skin cells.
-This will cause mast cells to release histamines into the body and a redness and swelling in that area.
-That’s also whey antihistamines prevent the symptoms of an allergic reaction.
+This will cause mast cells to release histamines into the body causing redness and swelling in that area.
+That’s also why antihistamines prevent the symptoms of an allergic reaction.